cadebrown/kscript/DEV.md

 To develop on your own branch, follow a tutorial such as: [https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).

+## Code Organization

+The kscript C-API and library are large, but are organized as such:

+  * Main C-API, general functionality
+    * Documented in `include/ks/ks.h`, `include/ks/types.h` (builtin types)
+    * Main code is `src/*.c`, and `src/types/*.c` (builtin types)
+    * Some other functionality is in `include/ks`
+    * Builtin functions are in `src/funcs.c`
+  * Standard modules, which can be imported via the `ks_import` function (although they are bundled in the standard distribution)
+    * Documented in `include/ks/<modulename>.h`
+    * Code is in `src/modules/<modulename>`
+  * Extra modules, which can also be imported via the `ks_import` function (although they are loaded as DLLs/shared libraries)
+    * Documented in `include/ks/<modulename>.h`
+    * Code is in `src/extmodules/<modulename>`
+    * Output is `ksm_<modulename>.so` (or `.dll`, `.dylib` on some platforms)

+Other than the actual C-API, there are also the following areas:

+  * There is a folder, `winbuild`, which contains projects for compiling on Windows.
+It is sometimes not up to date, however
+  * Within `tools`, there are code generation tools, packaging utilities, and other helpful scripts to automate tasks
+  * Within `extras`, there are extra projects which are not central to kscript.
+For example, editor extensions may go in there, as well as logos/branding
+  * Within `docs`, there are documentation resources for a formal manual (this is currently a WIP, and I am planning to write my own documentation generator soon, which will replace the texinfo)
+  * Within `tests`, there are a number of test cases (`.ks` are written in kscript, and should run successfully)

 ## Changing Code

 Say we want to change code -- we'll use a simple example -- what needs to be done?